nadasimre/WineryByTheLakeFinal/README.md

 # WineryByTheLake #

 This is the product inventory app for a wine specialty store named "Winery By The Lake".
-This is the upgraded version, which has a wpf user interface, instead of the console menu.
+This is the upgraded version, which has a wpf user interface and a web page, instead of the console menu.

 ### Functions: ###